Table of Contents

 - Immunodeficient individuals

-Pediatric diarrhea can be classified variously as follows:
+Pediatric diarrhea can be classified as variously as follows:

 Based on temporal relation: